- Number of students per year: 12 to 14

 The College has a lively and active Engineering Society that organises regular talks and social events, bringing together current and former members of the College.

-Our typical conditional offers are for two A* grade A-Levels or equivalent.
+Our typical conditional offers are for two A* grades and one A grade at A-Level or equivalent.
 If you are taking four relevant A-Levels you may be asked for A*A*AA or A*A*AB.
 We don't usually require a Sixth Term Examination Paper (STEP) or Advanced Extension Awards (AEA) in Mathematics.

 If you're studying A-Levels or equivalent Maths and Physics are essential.
 Another A-Level in a relevant maths, science, or technology subject is also highly desirable.
 Appropriate subjects include: